 Hi there!
-I’m Mercedes Sieff (nee Ngoh) and I’m the Co-Founder and Creative Director of the award winning Yeotown Health Retreat in Devon and soon to be opening Yeotown Kitchen in London.
-I’m also a passionate Vinyasa Flow Yoga teacher and qualified Positive Psychology Coach, though you may not know it from my impatience with long queues at the Farmer’s Market and devotion to lie-ins!
+So a bit about me.
+I’m the Founder and Creative Director of the award winning Yeotown Wellbeing Retreat in Devon and Yeotown Kitchen in London.
+I’m also a long time, passionate Vinyasa Flow Yoga teacher and qualified Positive Psychology Coach, though you may not know it from my impatience with long queues at the Farmer’s Market and devotion to lie-ins!
 Fortunately my aim is authenticity and not perfection.
 A survivor of the exploding Los Angeles yoga scene, I’ve always believed in making my way through life with humor and laughter and my yoga classes and coaching are certainly no exception.
 I’m an E-RYT500 and hold a Diploma in Coaching from the University of Cambridge and a certification in Applied Positive Psychology Coaching.

 Born in Ottawa Canada, I’ve pretty much spent most of my life studying creative movement and its use as a form of self-expression and self realisation.
 Upon graduating high school, I moved to California for University and this is where I first discovered yoga.
 I also began working in the music and film industry during this time while simultaneously cultivating a rich and diverse yoga practice.
 As my studies and passion for yoga grew steadily more intense, I gradually moved into teaching.
 After studying with many recognized teachers around the globe including completing a 500hr YTT with Shiva Rea, my primary methodology is Vinyasa Flow Yoga.
 I infuse my classes with Positive Psychology studies and encourage a character strengths approach by building on what’s strong versus focusing on what’s wrong.